-Located in building 21.02 on the HHU campus, the Student Services Centre (SSC) brings the → Department of Student and Examination Administration, → Student Services and → International Office together under one roof.
+Located in building 21.02 on the HHU campus, the Student Services Centre (SSC) brings the → Registrar’s Office, → Student Services and → International Office together under one roof.
 It is therefore a central hub for you during your studies.
-The SSC moreover offers a space for learning or group work in its multifunctional area on the ground floor.
-Student Services Centre (SSC).
+The SSC also offers a space for learning or group work in its multifunctional area on the ground floor.
+Student Services Centre (SSC)

 The organisation responsible for → financing, the mediation of → halls of residence, → childcare and social and cultural support.
-In Düsseldorf, the Studierendenwerk Düsseldorf operates the → Mensa and student cafeterias at HHU (along with at five other universities in and around Düsseldorf!). www.stw-d.de
+The Studierendenwerk Düsseldorf also operates the → Mensa and student cafeterias at HHU and five other universities in and around Düsseldorf. www.stw-d.de (website in German)

 The fee payable to the Studierendenwerk.
 At HHU, the fee for the → Studierendenwerk Düsseldorf is included in the → semester fee.
 It is used to finance the facilities that it operates, such as the → Mensa and the → halls of residence.
 At some universities, the word “Studierendenwerksbeitrag” is also used to mean the semester fee.